Roy Swan: Positive Sum, Gebunden

 A practical framework for building inclusive prosperity through positive-sum economics

 Zero-sum thinking has cost the American economy an estimated $50 trillion over the last 30 years.
-Positive Sum: How Zero-sum Thinking Broke Capitalism - and How We Can Fix Itreveals why this primitive instinct continues to cost businesses $600 billion annually and offers a practical roadmap for recognizing the economic power of fairness to create broadly shared prosperity.
+The forthcoming book, Positive Sum: How Zero-sum Thinking Broke Capitalism - and How We Can Fix It from the Ford Foundation's director of Mission Investments, Roy Swan, reveals why this primitive instinct continues to cost businesses $600 billion annually, and offers a practical roadmap for recognizing the economic power of fairness to create broadly shared prosperity.

 Readers will also find: